Information on this page

 TITLE IX SAFETY TEAM

-The Title IX safety team reviews each reported incident of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy to determine whether at timely warning needs to be sent to the campus community in response to the reported incident.
+The Title IX safety team consists of the Title IX coordinator, the coordinator of campus safety and security, and the head of the student life division.
+The Title IX safety team reviews each reported incident of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy to determine whether a timely warning needs to be sent to the campus community in response to the reported incident.

 Title VII of the Civil Rights Act of 1964 is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin, and religion.
 Particularly of relevance to EMU’s Relationship Violence and Sexual Misconduct Policy are the prohibitions that Title VII establishes towards sex-based discrimination, including discrimination on the basis of pregnancy, childbirth, related medical conditions, or sexual harassment in the workplace carried out by either the institution or other coworkers.